 There’s no place that feels more like home than the backyard tiki-hut stage at Gramps.
-We’ve spent the majority of 2017 catching some of the city’s best shows at this Wynwood hot spot, and other great shows are on deck in the next few months.
-The venue boasts two stages.
+A cursory look at the venue's event calendar is enough to impress: The Wynwood bar boasts performances by diverse midtier touring bands and artists.
 Larger shows are usually held on the outdoor stage, while smaller ones take place in the backroom, Shirley's.
-Grab a drink from the bar toward the back of the patio and take a seat for the show.
-For those who like to be in the thick of the action, arrive a little early to guarantee a prime spot.
+Grab a refreshing Rosemary's Baby cocktail from the bar toward the back of the patio and take a seat for the show.
+If you like to be in the thick of the action, arrive a little early to guarantee a prime spot.
 The standing-room area in front of the stage is under a large tent, so if Miami's unpredictable weather strikes, you're covered.

 We know we're preaching to the choir when we complain that some of our local music venues have been ripped to shreds.
 But the exact opposite happened in Miami Beach's North Shore Historic District.
 In 2011, the North Beach Bandshell, built in 1961, underwent a complete makeover, including restoration of the band shell, expanded backstage facilities, improved acoustics, and upgraded theatrical lighting thanks to the City of Miami Beach.
 Shows and programs at the Bandshell are hard to miss since the Rhythm Foundation, a nonprofit that specializes in presenting international music in the States, received the keys to the venue from the city in 2015.
 The venue has hosted Devendra Banhart, Juana Molina, Turkuaz, and Snarky Puppy's GroundUp Music Festival.
 The open-air, beachside spot offers standing and seating options, including several rows of benches.
 Plus, it's a short, one-block walk from the beach.